 Steven Duesing and Nicole Mathis were both forcibly detained in federal quarantine facilities for three days for not having the “right” negative Covid test.
 Their Charter rights were suspended and they were told they had to comply with the forcible detention in a quarantine facility.

-Barbara Spender, Sabry Belhouchet, Blain Gowing, Dennis Ward, Reid Nehring, Cindy Crane, Denise Thomson, Norman Thomson, Jordan Hammond and Michel LaFontaine all chose to exercise their Section 6 Charter rights to leave Canada for various reasons including death in the family, dental surgery, mental health, getting away from high Covid numbers in Alberta, and mental health.
+Barbara Spencer, Sabry Belhouchet, Blain Gowing, Dennis Ward, Reid Nehring, Cindy Crane, Denise Thomson, Norman Thomson, and Michel Lafontaine, and Steven Duesing all chose to exercise their Section 6 Charter rights to leave Canada for various reasons including death in the family, dental surgery, mental health, getting away from high Covid numbers in Alberta, and mental health.
 They now seek to once again exercise their Section 6 Charter rights by returning home, but are facing a 3 day mandatory quarantine at a federally approved hotel at the cost of $2000 per person, a price tag prohibitive for many of our clients.

 The Justice Centre legal action includes Steven Duesing, a 34-year-old Scarborough, Ontario man who was forcibly detained for three days in a Toronto Radisson Hotel.
 Mr. Duesing arrived back home in Canada with a negative antigen test that cost him $130, instead of a PCR test.

 “On December 25th 2020, Mr. Duesing travelled to Greer, U.S. to spend the holiday season with his girlfriend whom he had not seen for approximately seven months.
 At the time Mr. Duesing left Canada there were no requirements for a Covid-19 test prior to arriving in Canada.
 Mr. Duesing was scheduled to fly home on January 31, 2021.